The Earliest Records

 - Alban FINCH (1524-1553).
 Married Agnes and by her had one son, Edward (1552-1619).
 A holograph letter remains for Edward, who married Agnes PEACOCK and had issue.

 Nicholas FINCH of Flowers, Redbourn (c.
 1505- ~1585). ~1542 married Elizabeth CRESSY, (~1510-~1585) , moving to Harpenden in 1540 and renting land in Northfield in Harpenden.
 Whilst in Harpenden, he filed an equity suit against his brother Robert for lands once owned by the Abbey of St Albans.
 Took over Flowers Farm in Redbourn ~1545.
-He was executor to his brother John in 1552, and then defendant in an equity suit initiated by a tenant of the manor of Brightlingsea in Essex.
+He was executor to his brother John in 1552, and then sold the lands in Brightlingsea to John CLARE.
+Clare then found himself a defendant in an equity suit initiated by John LOCKE who had acquired the manor of Brightlingsea in Essex after the dissolution of the monasteries.
 Nicholas had inherited land from his brother John in 1552, which has been given to them by their uncle, the Abbot of Colchester, but their right to inherit the land was questioned.
 Nicholas was alive in 1585, but probably died soon afterwards.
 He and his wife had two sons and four daughters:

 - William FINCH of whom following.